U.S.-China Tensions Were Already High. Pandemic And Hong Kong Have Made Things Worse

 "Right now, there's been a lot of miscues from China," Kudlow told Fox Business.

 Trump has been harshly critical of China over its handling of the pandemic.
-China was slow to acknowledge the coronavirus can spread from person to person.
-Still, China appears to have been much more successful than the U.S. at controlling the outbreak.
+China was slow to acknowledge that the coronavirus can spread from person to person.
+Still, China appears to have been much more successful than the United States at controlling the outbreak.

 Yun Sun, who directs the China program at the Stimson Center, says Beijing reads Trump's criticism as an effort to deflect from his own government's missteps.